aserg-ufmg/CSIndex/README.md

-# CSIndex
+# CSIndexbr

-CSIndexbr provides transparent data about Brazilian scientific production in Computer Science.
+CSIndexbr (https://csindexbr.org) provides transparent data about Brazilian scientific production in Computer Science.
 We index full research papers published in selected conferences and journals.
 The papers are retrieved from DBLP.

+# Input files:

+* [research-areas-config.csv] (https://github.com/aserg-ufmg/CSIndex/blob/master/data/research-areas-config.csv): list of research areas covered by CSIndexbr.
+This file has with two columns: research area code (e.g., se) and minimum size of the conference papers indexed in this area (e.g., 10).

 # Scripts